Sullivan Drydock and Repair Corporation: Origins

-At Tebo basin, Sullivan had three ways to launch ships backwards and another three for sideways launches.
-Sullivan also had 4 floating dry docks and five piers for repairs.
-Prior to moving to Tebo basin, Sullivan operated in Manhattan, but had to move due to East River Drive.
-800 men on two shifts were working 48 hours a week in March 1941.
+At Tebo Basin, Sullivan had three ways to launch ships backwards and another three for sideways launches.
+Sullivan also had four floating dry docks and five piers for repairs.
+Prior to moving to Tebo Basin, Sullivan operated in Manhattan, but had to move due to East River Drive.
+About 800 men on two shifts were working 48 hours a week in March 1941.

 Fraud issues

 Five shipyard officers were indicted on charges of fraud in July 1943.
 Attorney General Francis Biddle did not give an exact amount for the fraud, but said it was more than $100,000.
 On 6 August 1943, five Sullivan officials were sentenced after pleading guilty to conspiracy and fraud charges in July.
 Sentences ranged from 9 months to 2 years imprisonment and fines between $1,000 and $5,000.
-According to their defense attorney, Restitution of between $75,000 and $100,000 had already been made.
-Sullivan DD&RC was also fined $5,000.
+According to their defense attorney, restitution between $75,000 and $100,000 had already been made.
+Sullivan Drydock was also fined $5,000.

 Supreme Court decision

 Sullivan was the defendant in a 1946 United States Supreme Court case, Fishgold v.
-Sullivan Drydock, which first articulated an "Escalator Principle."
-That principle held that drafted service members returning to work would receive seniority and benefits as though their service at the company was uninterrupted.
-In 1994, the Uniformed Services Employment and Reemployment Rights Act eventually codified that principle into law, but in 1946 Fishgold lost the appeal and was not entitled to seniority.
-However, the right of reemployment under the Selective Training and Service Act of 1940 was affirmed.
+Sullivan Drydock, which first articulated an "escalator principle", which held that drafted service members returning to work would receive seniority and benefits as though their service at the company was uninterrupted.
+In 1994, the Uniformed Services Employment and Reemployment Rights Act eventually codified that principle into law, but in 1946, Fishgold lost the appeal and was not entitled to seniority, but the right of reemployment under the Selective Training and Service Act of 1940 was affirmed.

 List of ships built or converted

-A list of some of the ships built by Sullivan DD&RC.
+A list of some of the ships built by Sullivan Drydock: